lggruspe/slipbox/docs/index.md

 # 11 Generate note IDs

-`python -m slipbox new` prints the smallest available ID.
+`slipbox new` prints the smallest available ID.